-large degree of uncertainty.
-Given the small effect size on reading times in the experimental study of Nicenboim et al. (submitted), and given that we used a subset of the original data, this is not surprising.
+Regarding the effect of interference on the parameters of the models, the results show that interference affects the parameters as expected, but some of the posteriors include a large degree of uncertainty.
+Given the relatively small effect of interference in reading times in the experimental study of Nicenboim et al. (Submitted), and given that we used a subset of the original data, this is not surprising.
 However, this serves as a sanity check that confirms that both models can work in principle and that experimental findings can produce the expected effects on the parameters of the models.

 For the activation-based model, the underlying activation of the target NP was, as expected, clearly larger on average than the one of the competitors and the one associated with the timeout.
 The parameters that correspond to the effect of interference on activation, however, provided very weak evidence that interference decreases the activation of the target and increases the activation of the competitors.

-Similarly for the direct access model, the underlying probability of retrieving the target was clearly larger than the one of the competitors and the one associated with the failure of the retrieval process.
-The model estimated that approximately half of the time $(\hat{\beta} = 0.48, 95\% \text{ CrI} = [0.4, 0.55])$ that a retrieval was incorrect, it was repaired to the correct retrieval in 119 ms, 95% CrI = [25, 240] ms. This finding shows, as McElree (2000) suggested, that it is possible to account for differences in reading times that arise only from differences in probabilities of retrieval, if there is a repair process that takes more than a negligible amount of time.
+Similarly for the direct-access model, the underlying probability of retrieving the target was clearly larger than the one of the competitors and the one associated with the failure of the retrieval process.
+The model estimated that approximately half of the time ($\hat{\theta}b = 0.48, 95\%$ CrI = [0.4, 0.55]) that a retrieval was incorrect, it was repaired to the correct retrieval in 120 ms, 95% CrI = [30, 231] ms. This finding shows, as McElree (2000) suggested, that it is possible to account for differences in reading times that arise only from differences in probabilities of retrieval, if there is a repair process that takes more than a negligible amount of time.
 However, as with the activation-based model, the posterior distributions present only weak evidence that interference decreases the probability of retrieving the target and increases the probability of retrieving one of the competitors.